 Prior to conducting an election, the Agency resolves any objections raised by a party.
 For example, the employer may object to the composition of a bargaining unit.
 If a party files an objection, a hearing may be conducted before the Board, which then issues a decision and order that clarifies who gets to vote in the election.
-In 2024, three representation petitions were filed.
-No petition for representation required mediation with the parties to finalize the unit composition before the Agency held an election.
-One petition was a change of representative and two petitions were for self-determination elections.
-In 2024, Agency regulations were updated to allow for electronic vote elections.
-Electronic vote elections reduce administrative costs on staff and provide better ease of access to voting in this state's dispersed public sector.
+In 2025, five representation petitions were filed and one was closed.
+One petition resulted in an election.
+One petition went to the Board for hearing, the parties settled before the Board deliberated, and an election will be held in 2026.
+Two petitions were filed late in the year and are currently being investigated.
+Regarding the last petition, the parties settled after five days of mediation and an election will be held in 2026.